Muhanad-husn/sociorag/docs/ui_component_documentation.md

 # UI Component Documentation

 ## Overview
-This document provides comprehensive documentation for all UI components in the SocioGraph frontend application.
+This document provides comprehensive documentation for all UI components in the SocioRAG frontend application.
 Each component is designed to be reusable, accessible, and support both light/dark themes with internationalization.

 ## Base UI Components